39 Most important eCommerce performance indicators, metrics, and KPIs

 Average order value = Revenue / Number of orders

-2. Conversion Rate (CR)
+2. Conversion rate (CR)

 The conversion rate (CR) is a KPI that pinpoints the rate at which people are making a specific action that is perceived by your business as a conversion.
 Generally, when we talk about online stores, the conversion rate represents purchases.